Intraventricular Flow Mapping

 SPH-SIMUS

-SPH can match your needs to simulate ultrasound flow imaging
+SPH can meet your needs for simulating ultrasound flow imaging

-• To simulate color Doppler, we used smoothed particle hydrodynamics (SPH)
+• To simulate color Doppler, we used SPH

-• The SPH fluid particles directly act as individual ultrasound scatterers
+• Fluid particles also act as ultrasound scatterers

-• The mesh-free coupled simulator is 3-D compatible and easily parallelizable
+• The coupled simulator is 3D compatible and easily parallelizable

 • See article #55